axgonz/az-policy-control-routes/README.md

 Next we assign this initiative (this is done manually using the portal; this sample repo does not create any policy assignments).
 As the assignment is created we take note of the MSI objectId that is created for us, it is found under the Remediation section of the initiative assignment.

-Finally we use a deployment stack to create the before mentioned resource group ('subscription_has_policy_controlled_nsg') and allow the MSI linked to the policy assignment to bypass the DenyWriteAndDelete settings of the deployment stack.
+Finally we use a deployment stack to create the before mentioned resource group ('subscription_has_policy_controlled_nsg') and allow the MSI linked to the policy assignment to bypass the DenyDelete settings of the deployment stack.
 This is done through the `--deny-settings-excluded-principals` option when creating the deployment stack.

 The deployment stack is also used to create a route table in the 'policy_enforced_resource_group' resource group.
 When the deployment is completed this route table along with the resource group cannot be modified or deleted (even as Owner of the subscription).
 The only way to modify or delete these is to update the deployment stack (which has been deployed at the management group level).